phossa/phossa-di/README.md

     container pool.

-    Since [auto wiring](#auto) is conflict with the delegation design, this feature will be turned off automatically.
-But user may choose to keep auto wiring on if the container is the last on in the delegator's container pool.
+    Since [auto wiring](#auto) is conflict with the delegation design, this feature will be turned off automatically when setting the delegator.
+But user may choose to keep auto wiring ON if the container is the last on in the delegator's container pool.

     ```php
     use Phossa\Di\Extension\Delegate\Delegator;